Prievidza: Demographics

 According to the 2001 census, the town had 53,097 inhabitants.
-96.65% of inhabitants were Slovaks, 0.95% Czechs, 0.48% Hungarian and 0.29% Roma and Germans.
-The religious make-up was 61.91% Roman Catholics, 29.01% people with no religious affiliation and 2.29% Lutherans.
+96.65 per cent of inhabitants were Slovaks, 0.95 per cent Czechs, 0.48 per cent Hungarian and 0.29 per cent Roma and Germans.
+The religious make-up was 61.91 per cent Roman Catholics, 29.01 per cent people with no religious affiliation and 2.29 per cent Lutherans.

-Education

-In the city are placed 12 kindergartens, 8 primary schools or elementary schools and 8 middle schools or high schools consisting of two gymnasiums, one commercial/business academy and five secondary professional schools.

-Faculty of Management Science & Informatics University of Žilina has in Prievidza branch providing bachelor's degree study.

 Sport

-Basketball is the most popular and successful sport in city.
-BC Prievidza won 2 titles in former men Czechoslovak Basketball League (1989, 1993) and after dissolution of Czechoslovakia 4 titles in men Slovak Basketball League (1994, 1995, 2012, 2016).
-Volleyball club VK Prievidza won 2 titles (2018, 2019) in top Slovakia Men's Volleyball League.
-Football also has long tradition in city.
-Footballers such as Martin Škrtel, Juraj Kucka, Patrik Hrošovský or Dávid Hancko were raised in local football club Baník.
-From Prievidza are also ice hockey players such as Andrej Sekera or Martin Štajnoch.
+Basketball is the most popular and successful sport in the city.
+Basketball club BC Prievidza won two titles in the former men's top Czechoslovak Basketball League (1989, 1993), and, after the dissolution of Czechoslovakia, four titles in the men's top Slovak Basketball League (1994, 1995, 2012, 2016).
+Volleyball club VK Prievidza won two titles (2018, 2019) in the top Slovakia Men's Volleyball League.
+Football has an over 100 years long tradition in the city.

+Footballers such as Martin Škrtel, Juraj Kucka, Patrik Hrošovský and Dávid Hancko were raised in local football club Baník.

+From Prievidza are also ice hockey players including Andrej Sekera and Martin Štajnoch.